 Season 5 of "The Amelia Project" is out now!
 This season, the show goes back in time to reveal the history of The Amelia Project.
 Julia's episode, "Amelia," will be released on September 23rd, wherever you listen to podcasts.
+Also, Season 4 of "Greater Boston" has begun.
+Julia will be heard voicing Omi Ogawa in episodes 42, 44, 46, and 50.

 Julia's animated short film, "Dragonfly," has advanced to the semi-finalist rounds of the Screencraft Film Fund and the Chimaera Project's TO.GET.HER Finishing Funds Opportunity.